redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE_NEW.md

 ### Install RHOAI KServe dependencies

-RHOAI provides 2x primary methods for serving models that depend on both resources constraints and inference use cases:
+RHOAI provides 2x primary methods for serving models that you would choose depending on both resources constraints and inference use cases:

 1. `Model Mesh`
 1. `KServe`